Paper Succulent Template: How to Make Paper Succulent Flowers

 Grab your free succulent paper flower template in my Freebie Vault when you join my creative community!
 Find it under the small flower templates section – or download all styles and formats here in the shop!

 Begin by cutting out all your petal layers.
-I use 6 different petal sizes – 2 of each for every flower.
-You will therefore have 12 petal layers per succulent.
+I use six different petal sizes – 2 of each for every flower.
+You will, therefore, have 12 petal layers per succulent.
 Cutting machine measurements are as follows:

 - 1st (largest petal) – 3 x 3 inches